bethiswathi/bethiswathi_openlane/Day_3/README.md

 ```
 magic -T ./libs/sky130A.tech sky130_inv.mag &
 ```
 <img width="940" height="573" alt="image" src="https://github.com/user-attachments/assets/ae011a66-601f-4b74-b638-a8710e273bc7" /></br>

+To center the view, press "s" to select whole die then press "v" to center the view.
+Point the cursor to a cell then press "s" to select it, zoom into it by pressing 'z".
+Type "what" in tkcon to display information of selected object

 3. Make an extract file .ext by typing the following command in the tkon terminal.
 ```